samarog/projects/29.1 PokeGET/README.md

 - **Search by Pokémon name** — Enter the name of any Pokémon and get its details instantly.
 - **Search by type** — Enter a type (e.g., `fire`, `water`) to get a random Pokémon from that category.
 - **Random Pokémon generator** — (hidden but coded) Generates a random Pokémon from all available generations.
-- **Card generator with unique moves** — Each card contains different moves creating unique variations.
+- **Card generator with unique moves** — Each card contains different moves, creating unique variations.
 - **Pokémon card view** — Shows:
   - Official sprite and type
   - HP, level, height, weight, and Pokédex number